Sarmale (Romanian Cabbage Rolls)

 - Add half part sour cabbage juice and half part water to cover the rolls entirely.

-- Place a lid on top of the saucepan and braise them on low heat for at least 2 hours, or bake in a 300 degree oven for 2 hours.
+- Place a lid on top of the saucepan and braise them on low heat for at least 2.5 hours, or bake in a 300 degree Fahrenheit oven for 3 hours.

 - Serve hot immediately with sour cream on top.